 Embark on a summer journey around Iceland's Ring Road.
 Travel in a small group around the country, visiting popular places such as the Golden Circle, Reynisfjara black sand beach, Akureyri, and the Snæfellsnes Peninsula, as well as a few hidden gems known only to your local guide.
 Those looking to experience the best of Iceland in ease and comfort should book this package now.

 There are many reasons to visit Iceland in the summer.
-The roads to unreachable attractions in winter—such as Dettifoss waterfall and the Highlands—thaw and welcome those curious enough to find them.
-It's possible to spot puffins on the South Coast and everything is bathed in the warmth of the Midnight Sun.
+In winter, the roads to unreachable attractions—such as Dettifoss waterfall and the Highlands—thaw and welcome those curious enough to find them.
+It's possible to spot puffins on the South Coast, and everything is bathed in the warmth of the Midnight Sun.

-With this package, you'll go on an 8-day guided circle tour of Iceland which includes the Snæfellsnes Peninsula and Dettifoss waterfall.
-You'll stay at comfortable countryside hotels along the way before ending your journey back in Reykjavík where you will have two whole days to fill with adventure.
+With this package, you'll go on an 8-day guided circle tour of Iceland, including the Snæfellsnes Peninsula and Dettifoss waterfall.
+You'll stay at comfortable countryside hotels along the way before ending your journey back in Reykjavík, where you will have two whole days to fill with adventure.

-You will also be able to customise this package with extra activities.
-Embrace the Icelandic wildlife and opt to go on a whale watching tour or a horse riding excursion.
-Feel on top of the world on an epic glacier hike or fly over steaming geothermal landscapes on a thrilling helicopter tour.
-There are also opportunities to visit the Highlands or descend into a magma chamber of a volcano.
+You will also be able to customize this package with extra activities.
+Some are even included, such as glacier hiking and whale watching.
+You can also ride a horse and fly over steaming geothermal landscapes on a thrilling helicopter tour.
+There are even opportunities to visit the Highlands or descend into a magma chamber of a volcano.